 Where will we be staying?

 We will be staying at a local hotel which is comfortable, warm and has Wifi.
-There will be an option of a shared and single room.
+There will be an option of a shared or a single room.

 Can I come on my own?